miku86/notes/01_YDKJS_UG.md

 ---

 ## Chapter 3 - Into YDKJS
-The *You Don't Know JS* (*YDKJS*) series challenges you to go beyond your comfort zone and to ask the deeper "why" questions for every single behavior you encounter.

 I'm going to use this final chapter to briefly summarize what to expect from the rest of the books in the series, and how to most effectively go about building a foundation of JS learning on top of *YDKJS*.

 ## Scope & Closures
-**Perhaps one of the most fundamental things you'll need to quickly come to terms with is how scoping of variables really works in JavaScript.**
+**One of the most fundamental things to learn is how scoping of variables really works in JavaScript.**

 The JS engine compiles your code right before (and sometimes during!) execution.
 So we use some deeper understanding of the compiler's approach to our code to understand how it finds and deals with variable and function declarations.
 Along the way, we see the typical metaphor for JS variable scope management, "Hoisting."